-"Magdalena Island.-On June 8, at 9 a.m., the island of Magdalena was sighted, bearing W. 1⁄2 N., and distant 40 miles, the summit of the high mountain being observed in the clouds.
+"Magdalena Island.-On June 8, at 9 a.m., the island of Magdalena was sighted, bearing W. 1/2 N. and distant 40 miles, the summit of the high mountain being observed in the clouds.
 The eastern side of the island is extremely rugged, steep ridges coming down from the central mountain, and terminating in high precipices over the sea.
 Very few of the valleys or gorges appear to reach the beach, so that, independent of a dangerous surf which dashed against the rocks, landing would have been quite impracticable.
 On the north and south sides of the island the land sloped more regularly towards the sea, but there was no landing.

 "Point Venus, on the south side, is a perpendicular rocky cliff, about 700 feet high, overhanging the sea, which breaks within a few yards of its base; from some points of view the break assumes the appearance of a reef extending out further than it really does.
-Bon Repos Bay is immediately round the property of the real part of the part of the real part of the pa Point Venus, on the western side of the island, and the best anchorage is about a mile from the shore in 17 Foint venus, on the western side of the island, and the best anchorage is about a mile from the shore in 17 fathoms, opposite a shingly beach, with the valley well open.
+Bon Repos Bay is immediately round Point Venus, on the western side of the island, and the best anchorage is about a mile from the shore in 17 fathoms, opposite a shingly beach, with the valley well open.
 This bay is open to westerly winds, which, according the native account, blow occasionally with great force from December to March, which would appear to be the bad months.
 A heavy surf rolls continually on the beach, but landing can be effected on the rocks on the north side of the bay.
 Water can be obtained, but with difficulty, as boats must lie a considerable distance from the beach where the stream comes down.
-The valley, which winds up among the hills from the bottom of the bay, is very beautiful, being covered with rich foliage of tropical fruit trees, whilst the native cottages and huts, sheltered under the bread-fruit, cocoa-nut, and orange trees, add greatly to the attractiveness of the scene.
+The valley, which winds up among the hills from the bottom of the bay is very heautiful, being covered with rich foliage of up among the hills from the bottom of the bay, is very beautiful, being covered with rich foliage of tropical fruit trees, whilst the native cottages and huts, sheltered under the bread-fruit, cocoa-nut, and orange trees, add greatly to the attractiveness of the scene.
+331-N " Fruits